 Colin graduated as a doctor from the University of Sydney in 1976 with honours.
-He worked as a general practitioner for nearly 30 years, with a special interest in smoking cessation.
+He was a Sydney GP for 27 years with a special interest in smoking cessation and then worked for ten years exclusively in tobacco treatment, helping smokers to quit.

 He was a Conjoint Associate Professor in the School of Public Health and Community Medicine at the University of New South Wales, Sydney from 2016-20.